Over the years, a number of ideas have sprung up alongside CBA’s provision of radio programmes.

 Encouraging Christian media students

 CBA gives out three $2,500 scholarships to media students every year.
-Applications will open in Jan/Feb 2021.
+Applications are open now.
+Here are the application forms.

 The purpose of these scholarships is to encourage and support Christian students studying for a career in mainstream media.